New Requirement for Travel to Europe

 Planning a trip to Europe in 2024?
 Unless you have an EU-passport, you’ll need to apply for an ETIAS (European Travel Information and Authorization System) electronic travel authorization, also known as a visa waiver.
 This new requirement for entry to one or more of the 27 Schengen Area countries applies to Americans, Canadians, British and other citizens from countries who are Schengen visa exempt.

-You still don’t need a visa to visit for tourism or business if your trip is 90 days or less within a 180-day period.
+You still don’t need a visa to visit for tourism or business if your trip is 90 days or less within a 180-day period, just a valid passport.
 But you will need to apply for the ETIAS travel authorization before you leave.
 The registration process requires a background check, and is similar to what the US requires for non-US citizens visiting America.
 Its purpose is to increase border security.

 How do I register?